Starias22/MPI-Poison-2D/README.md

 The project implements a **parallel solver** for the **2D Poisson equation** on a discretized grid using the **Finite Difference Method (FDM)**.
 The domain is decomposed into subdomains, which are distributed across multiple MPI processes using a **Cartesian topology** to efficiently handle inter-process communication.

-Here is the plot after executing the code for 30 interior points along x and y.

 ![MPI Cartesian Grid](./solution_plot.png)